Light, leisure, football : 1878-1900

 1897 – Turbinia demonstration

-The Turbinia vessel is demonstrated at the naval review at Spithead.
+The Turbinia vessel is demonstrated at the naval review at Spithead near the Isle of Wight.
 The Turbinia was built by the Wallsend steel firm of Brown and Hood for the engineer, Charles Algernon Parsons.
 Parsons more or less gate crashes the event with his vessel running circles around the naval fleet in a demonstration of its speed and agility which can’t fail to impress all those present.

 1898 – Smallpox